meshrwkv/manuals/VSEKAI_mesh_geometric_embedding/readme.md

 ## Overview

-The `VSEKAI_mesh_geometric_embedding` extension is a proposed extension for the GLTF 2.0 specification.
+The `VSEKAI_mesh_geometric_embedding` extension is an extension for the GLTF 2.0 specification.
 This extension provides additional geometric metadata for meshes, including face area, edge definition, edge area, and edge angles in radians.
 Each vertex of a face has a 128 float embedding vector.

+## Status

+Draft

+## Dependencies

+Written against the glTF 2.0 specification and the EXT_structural_metadata extension.

 ## Extension Schema